COVID-19 pandemic in Haryana

-The first case of the COVID-19 pandemic in the Indian state of Haryana was reported on 4 March 2020.
+The first case of COVID-19 in the Indian state of Haryana was reported on 4 March 2020.
 The Ministry of Health and Family Welfare has confirmed a total of 2,64,955 positive cases as of 10 January 2021 out of which 2,510 are still active and 2,950 deaths so far.
 The recovery rate in Haryana is 97.9%.

 Testing and countermeasures

 Testing facilities

 Six (8) labs, one each at PGIMS, Rohtak, BPS Khanpur Kalan, Sonipat, ESIC Hospital, Faridabad, Kalpana Chawla Medical College, Karnal, ICAR-National Research Centre on Equines, Hisar, PGIMER Chandigarh, CSIR Mohali, Civil Hospital, Panchkula are already functional for testing of COVID-19.
 Five private labs at Gurugram (Modern Diagnostics and Research Lab, SRL, CORE Diagnostics, Pathkind Diagnostics Pvt.
 Ltd., Dr. Lal Pathlabs) approved by ICMR for COVID-19 testing.

 Hospital facilities

 6 government/ aided medical colleges namely PGIMS in Rohtak, BPSGMC in Khanpur Kalan (Sonepat), SHKMGMC in Nalhar, Nuh, KCGMC, Karnal, MAMC, Agroha and 27 hospitals will have dedicated exclusive wards/blocks for COVID-19 patients only.
 ESIC Medical College, Faridabad is under process for COVID-19 hospital.

 All government/ government aided/ private medical colleges in the state have been asked to reserve at least 25% of the beds.

 Isolation wards and quarantine facilities are established as given below:

 34,876 isolation beds identified in 601 government and private facilities.

 21,188 persons quarantine facility identified in 6133 rooms/dormitories.